-Substantive Prose is a style of written language that is described in workplace and academic contexts as
+Substantive Prose is a style of academic and professional discourse.

 - evidence based

-People who can produce substantive prose are known as thought leaders, knowledge leaders, knowledge workers.
+People who can produce substantive prose are thought leaders, knowledge workers, rhetorician, symbol analysts.

 Key Words: Inductive and Deductive Reasoning